-- The objectives of the foundation - The procedure for transfer of assets to the foundation - The set of beneficiaries, except if all persons who are entitled to receive disbursements pursuant to the objectives of the foundation are beneficiaries - The term of the foundation if it is founded for a specified term - The distribution of the assets of the foundation upon dissolution of the foundation - The procedure for appointment and removal of members of the management board and their term of office - The number of the members of the management board which may be expressed as a specific number or a maximum and minimum number - The procedure for appointment and removal of members of the supervisory board and their term of office - The procedure for appointment and removal of auditors and their term of office - The procedure for amendment of the articles of association - Whether and under what conditions the founders have the right to dissolve the foundation - The procedure for remuneration of the members of the management board and supervisory board - The procedure for use and disposal of assets a) If foundations must register, in what kind of register?
-Company register $ \overline{\checkmark} $ Foundation register at national level Foundation register at the regional/county level $\overline{\checkmark}$ Beneficial ownership register Any other public register (other than a foundation/charity one)
+- The objectives of the foundation - The procedure for transfer of assets to the foundation - The set of beneficiaries, except if all persons who are entitled to receive disbursements pursuant to the objectives of the foundation are beneficiaries - The term of the foundation if it is founded for a specified term - The distribution of the assets of the foundation upon dissolution of the foundation - The procedure for appointment and removal of members of the management board and their term of office - The number of the members of the management board which may be expressed as a specific number or a maximum and minimum number - The procedure for appointment and removal of members of the supervisory board and their term of office - The procedure for appointment and removal of auditors and their term of office - The procedure for amendment of the articles of association - Whether and under what conditions the founders have the right to dissolve the foundation - The procedure for remuneration of the members of the management board and supervisory board - The procedure for use and disposal of assets

-Is state approval required? (approval by a state supervisory authority with/withou discretion) Approval by a state authority with discretion Approval by a state authority without discretion $\checkmark$ Approval by a court $\overline{\checkmark}$ Notarisation by a notary public dis □ □
+5. Is state approval required? (approval by a state supervisory authority with/without discretion)

+- □ Approval by a state authority with discretion: Public-utility foundations - □ Approval by a state authority without discretion - ☑ Approval by a court

+Phileo Philanthropy Europe Association

+☑ Notarisation by a notary public

-5. Are foundations required to register?
+6. Are foundations required to register?

-- b) If foundations are registered, what information is kept in the register? - The registry code and consecutive numbers of register entries - The name - The registered office and address - Address of the location of the management board if it is in a foreign state

-- The objective - Information on the members of the management board - The name or business name, personal identification code or registry code of the contact person specified in § 631 of the Commercial Code and the Estonian address for the service of declarations of intent addressed to the foundation and the procedural documents of the foundation - Information on the trustee in the case of bankruptcy - Information on liquidators - The right of representation of the members of the management board and the liquidators if such right differs from the general rule - Date foundation resolution was made - The date of approval of the articles of association - The beginning and end of the financial year - The term of operation if the foundation is founded for a specified term - The dissolution - The merger or division - The declaration of bankruptcy and termination of bankruptcy proceedings - · The deletion from the register - Information on the depositary of documents of the liquidated foundation - Beneficial owners c) If foundations are registered, is the register publicly available?
-Ye s, all information publicly accessible Yes, some information publicly accessible $\overline{\checkmark}$ Yes, accessible upon request No The ere is a small service fee for some data (e.g. contact details, annual report).
-6. ls a a minimum founding capital/endowment required? $\checkmark$ No Yes, amount: 7. the foundation required to maintain these assets or any other specified asset level oughout its lifetime?
+- a) If foundations must register, in what kind of register? - □ Company register - ☑ Foundation register at national level - □ Foundation register at the regional/county level - Beneficial ownership register - □ Any other public register (other than a foundation/charity one) - b) If foundations are registered, what information is kept in the register? - The registry code and consecutive numbers of register entries - The name - The registered office, address and e-mail address - Information on the members of the management board - The name or business name, personal identification code or registry code of the contact person specified in § 24 of the Commercial Register Act; the Estonian address and e-mail address for the service of declarations of intent addressed to the foundation; and the procedural documents of the foundation - Information on the trustee in the case of bankruptcy - The name and personal identification code of the liquidator, and the procedure for their right of representation where it varies from the one provided by law - The right of representation of the members of the management board and the liquidators if such right differs from the general rule - Date foundation resolution was made - The date of approval of the articles of association - The beginning and end of the financial year - The term of activities where the legal person has been established for a definite term - Data on mergers, divisions and transformations; and data on dissolution, continuation of activities, deletion from the register and reinstatement to the register - Data on insolvency proceedings - Data on the depository of the documents of a liquidated legal person - Beneficial owners - c) If foundations are registered, is the register publicly available? - □ Yes, all information publicly accessible - $\blacksquare$ Yes, some information publicly accessible - □ Yes, accessible upon request - 🗆 No

+- 7. Is a minimum founding capital/endowment required? - 🗹 No - □ Yes, amount: - 8.
+Is the foundation required to maintain these assets or any other specified asset level throughout its lifetime?
 Are spend-down foundations allowed?

-The e foundation has no capital requirements, spend-down foundations are allowed.
-8. nat governance requirements are set out in the law?
-Is it a one-tier or two-tier foundation vernance model? a) Is it mandatory to have a: $\checkmark$ Supervisory board Governing board Bo th the supervisory board and the management boards are mandatory.
+The foundation has no capital requirements; spend-down foundations are allowed.

+- 9. What governance requirements are set out in the law?
+Is it a one-tier or two-tier foundation governance model?

+- a) Is it mandatory to have a:

+- ☑ Supervisory board

+- □ Governing board

+Both supervisory boards and management boards are mandatory.